Essential oils – What Are they?

 Frankincense oil is extracted from the Boswellia sacra plant native to the Arabian Peninsula and parts of Africa.
 The oil has been used by ancient Egyptian civilization in rituals and ceremonies.
 Nowadays the oil of frankincense is diffused and breathed in to get peace and satisfaction.

 Inhaling the aroma of this oil leads to mental clarity and lower levels of cortisol.
 This calming effect that the oil brings to the mind and body is good for cardiovascular health.
+Also, frankincense oil is know as best essential oil for fever due to its anti-inflammatory properties.

 8. Valerian Essential Oil for BP